+The United Nations’ Universal Declaration of Human Rights (1948) turns seventy this year, which ought to be cause for celebration.
+Unfortunately, things aren’t as straightforward as the anniversary slogan, “#STANDUP4HUMANRIGHTS,” would have you believe.
 The declaration states that “recognition” of human rights is the basis of freedom, justice, and peace and that when these are not recognized, “barbarous acts” can ensue.
 This is why rights need to be protected by law.
 The declaration lists thirty, including the right to life, liberty, due process, religion, education, marriage, and property.

 By 1976, the United Nations produced two “covenants,” one on Economic, Social and Cultural Rights and the other on Civil and Political Rights.
 In 1999, it added the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms.
 Although having widespread support, none of these documents is legally binding (Sosa v.
 Alvarez-Machain).